DLvalentine/fate/README.md

 `!e [argument]` : Sends a formatted "ENCOUNTER" text block to the log, in order to help break up text between encounters in your server

 `!g [argument]` : The same as `!e` , but for "GRANTED" - as in, granting items or experience

+`!motd` : Will repeat the Message of the Day, as configured in `motd.txt`

 ## Examples
 `!r d20`: roll 1 d20.